AMueller92/personal-webpage/README.md

 <img alt="screenshot" src="./screenshot.gif">

-This is the search-enabled version of Gatsby Personal Starter Blog!
+This is the search-enabled version of Gatsby Personal Starter Index!

 ## 🚀 Quick start